jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 Technique Insights
 OverWatch carefully documents the details of each intrusion it uncovers, building a rich data set of adversary activity.
-With each new intrusion, threat hunters create a sharper picture of the threat landscape and tradecraft of adversaries that inhabit it better equipping defenders to take a proactive and evidence\-informed approach to protecting their environment.
-The following analysis draws on OverWatchs rich repository of intrusion data collected over the past year.
+With each new intrusion, threat hunters create a sharper picture of the threat landscape and tradecraft of adversaries that inhabit it — better equipping defenders to take a proactive and evidence\-informed approach to protecting their environment.
+The following analysis draws on OverWatch’s rich repository of intrusion data collected over the past year.
 MITRE ATT\&CK Heat Map
-OverWatch tracks interactive intrusion activity against the MITRE ATT\&CK Enterprise Matrix a framework to categorize and track adversary behavior.5 The following heat map illustrates the prevalence of adversary tactics, techniques, sub\-techniques and tools observed last year by OverWatch threat hunters.
+OverWatch tracks interactive intrusion activity against the MITRE ATT\&CK® Enterprise Matrix — a framework to categorize and track adversary behavior.5 The following heat map illustrates the prevalence of adversary tactics, techniques, sub\-techniques and tools observed last year by OverWatch threat hunters.
 The heat map reflects the most current MITRE naming conventions for techniques and sub\-